History of the Chicago Cubs: Crosstown Classic: Chicago White Sox

 The terms "North Siders" and "South Siders" are synonymous with the respective teams and their fans, setting up an enduring rivalry.
-The White Sox currently lead the regular season series 49–41, winning the last 4 seasons in a row.
-The BP Crosstown Cup was introduced in 2010 and the White Sox have won the trophy each time.
-There have been seven series sweeps since interleague play began: four by the Cubs in 1998, 2004, 2007, and 2008, and three by the White Sox in 1999, 2008, and 2012.
+The White Sox currently lead the regular season series 78–70.
+The BP Crosstown Cup was introduced in 2010 and the White Sox have won the trophy eight times compared to the Cubs' six.
+There have been seven series sweeps since interleague play began: five by the Cubs in 1998, 2004, 2007, 2008, and 2013 and three by the White Sox in 1999, 2008, and 2012.

 Milwaukee Brewers

 The Brewers-Cubs rivalry is due mostly to the fact that the ballparks are located less than 85 mi apart.
 However, this rivalry did not begin to grow until 1998, when the Brewers moved from the American League Central Division to the NL Central.
 Until then, the Brewers had a rivalry with the White Sox, which had become known as The I-94 Series, as both teams are just a short drive from Interstate 94.
 Brewers-Cubs games are consistent sellouts or near-sellouts, as fans of both teams take advantage of the relative proximity of Miller Park and Wrigley Field.
 The two stadiums are roughly equidistant for Cubs fans living in north-suburban Chicago; hence, fans in this region take advantage of Miller Park's larger seating and parking capacity, more modern amenities, and the certainty that the game will not be weather-delayed (due to Miller Park's roof) to attend Cubs games in Milwaukee in large numbers, enhancing the rivalry's intensity.
 Due to the close proximity of the ball park, many Cub fans make the drive to Miller Park which coined the nickname "Wrigley North".